Internet-Draft OAuth Mission Signals August 2026

 3.1.
 Stream Scoping

-Streams are configured per [OIDC-SSF].
-A receiver adds a Mission to its stream with the SSF add-subject operation, using the Mission subject identifier (Section 4).
-The transmitter MUST accept an add-subject only for a Mission the receiver is authorized for under deployment policy, for example a receiver whose audience is an audience of the Mission's authority.
-Absent explicit subjects, a deployment MAY provision an authorization-derived default stream (delivering the events for the Missions a receiver is authorized for) and MUST document that stream's scope.
+• Add-subject authorization: the transmitter MUST accept an add-subject only for a Mission the receiver is authorized for under deployment policy, for example a receiver whose audience is an audience of the Mission's authority.

 4. The Mission Lifecycle Change Event

 A Mission Issuer emits a mission.lifecycle-change event, carried in the Security Event Token shape of the Shared Signals Framework [OIDC-SSF] and informed by the Continuous Access Evaluation Profile [OIDC-CAEP], when it commits any Mission lifecycle transition or the approval event that activates a Mission.
-The event type URI, defined in this document and described in Section 13, is:
+The event type URI, defined in this document and described in Section 14, is:

 https://schemas.karlmcguinness.com/mission/lifecycle-change